garouda/Peeper/README.md

 Peeper is a minimalist image viewer designed specially for artists to help with quick warmups, gesture drawing, and general references.

+To start, drag and drop an image, folder, or multiple images into the application.

 Overview:

 \*  Automatic timer for timed gesture drawings